Diali Cissokho & Kaira Ba

 Diali Keba Cissokho (kora, vocals) A renowned korist and percussionist from Senegal, Diali moved to the US after years of performing and teaching in Senegal and in Europe.
 Born into a rich ancestry of Manding griots (jalis), Diali has been playing traditional West African music for as long as he can remember.
 While his greatest love is the kora, a 21-stringed West African bridge harp, he is also an accomplished singer, songwriter, and percussionist.
 Historically, each village had its own griot who told tales of births, deaths, marriages, battles, hunts, affairs, and other important events and celebrations.
 In Mande society the griot, or jeli, served as a historian, advisor, praise singer, and storyteller.
 These musicians served as walking history books, preserving and sharing the stories and traditions of their culture through song.
 This inherited tradition, with deep connections to spiritual, social, and political powers, has been passed down through generations.
 Diali’s mother, MoussuKeba Diebate, and father, Ibrahima Cissokho, both hailed from long lines of griot musicians.
 Diali’s grandfather was the famed griot korist Lalo Keba Drame, who was among the first griots to tour internationally in the 1960’s, after his recordings became popular both within and outside of Senegal.
 Diali seeks to honor his ancestors through all of his work as performer, teacher, and collaborator.

-Jonathan Henderson (bass) Currently a PhD candidate in ethnomusicology at Duke University, Jonathan is a multi-instrumentalist active as a composer, producer, and educator.
+Jonathan Henderson, PhD (bass) With a PhD in ethnomusicology at Duke University, Jonathan is a multi-instrumentalist active as a composer, producer, and educator.
 He has studied under master Brazilian percussionist Jorge Alabe and contemporary classical composer Stephen Jaffe, worked alongside Senegalese griot Diali Cissokho and collaborated with talented artists in the US, West Africa, Brazil and Indonesia.
 Most recently, Jonathan produced Diali Cissokho & Kaira Ba’s critically acclaimed album Routes .
 Recorded on two sides of the Atlantic and enlisting the contributions of over 30 musicians in North Carolina and Senegal, Routes was released on Jonathan’s record label, Twelve Eight Records in June of 2018.
 Jonathan has composed music for film and theater, and taught courses in music at the high school and college level.
 Jonathan is a co-founder of Diali Cissokho & Kaira Ba and regular contributor to numerous other bands and performing ensembles.
 He holds a master’s degree in ethnomusicology from Duke University.
 Find out more at: https://www.twelveeightrecords.com/ and http://www.jhendersonmusic.com/

 Will Ridenour (percussion) is a professional musician from Greensboro, NC who specializes in international folkloric percussion as well as the kora, a harp-lute from West Africa.
 Since 1997, Will has studied with master kora and percussion teachers in Mali, Senegal, Sweden, and the US, including 4 study trips to West Africa.
 Will holds a B.A. in Anthropology from UNC-Chapel Hill and has been the recipient of two North Carolina Arts Council grants for musical projects centering around the kora.
 He has performed in 28 countries worldwide, and has scored productions for dance, theater, and documentary film.
 Currently, Will works with children and adults in schools, camps, and hospitals, and records and performs with Diali Cissokho & Kaira Ba , Grand Shores ,